 Camden is a jewel on the coast of Maine.
 It’s a mecca for sailing.
 And Camden offers a beguiling nexus of art, dining, and outdoor play.
 It fulfills Maine’s slogan of “the way life should be.”

-Where to eat: Fresh and Go, Oliver's Bistro, Long Grain, Primo
+Where to eat in Camden: Fresh and Go, Oliver’s Bistro, Long Grain, Primo, Natalie’s Restaurant

 8. Block Island, Rhode Island

-Want an alternative to pricey Cape Cod?
-Try the time warp beachy charms of Block Island, 13 miles off the coast of Rhode Island.
+Want an alternative to pricey and overcrowded Cape Cod?
+Try the time warp beachy charms of Block Island.
+It’s just 13 miles off the coast of Rhode Island.

 You arrive by sea on a boat from Point Judith in Galilee.
 Get some wheels and take a short ride up High Street to the Mohegan Bluffs.
 The drive is a bit nerve-racking.
 But the stunning view is worth the tension.
 Relax and catch rays on beautiful Mansion Beach.
 Then it’s time for happy hour.